NorwoodAndBrixtonFoodbank/nbf-website/docs/how-we-use-supabase.md

 ### Triggers
 - Find in the database tab in the Supabase console.
-- These are functions which run whenever a particular table is updated.
+- These are SQL functions which run whenever a particular table is updated.

 ### Functions
 - Find in the database tab in the Supabase console.